-During the reporting period, the Committee was responsible for the launch of a wellbeing program for Members which included training provided by the Black Dog Institute and the launch of a Member Wellbeing resource centre hosted on the NCAT Intranet.
-This was in addition to supporting Member induction training, Members' attendance at the NSW Council of Australasian Tribunals (COAT) Conference, and the National COAT Conference, as well as jurisdiction-specific training across all Divisions.
+During the reporting period, the Committee was responsible for the organisation of the biennial NCAT Member Conference held in Sydney in October 2019.
+This was in addition to supporting Member induction training, jurisdiction-specific training across all Divisions and sending some Members from each division to the NSW Council of Australasian Tribunals (COAT) Conference.

 The Professional Development Committee is chaired by a Deputy President and comprises representatives from each Division, and the Manager Professional Services.
-The Committee met 10 times during the reporting period.
+The Committee met three times during the reporting period.